h2non/toxy/examples/uiDeveloperNerdvana.md

 ### Advanced Features & Options

-Rather than parse a command line, nerdvana will read certain values from the command line.
+Rather than parse a command line, nerdvana will read certain values from the environment variables, which can be also set from the command line.

 #### Repoint the proxy